Courtney Ave. is a narrow roadway with bike lanes and no sidewalks which creates potential conflicts between all users.

 To improve safety and accessibility for pedestrians and bicyclists with sidewalks and dedicated bike lanes, and an improved link to the Trolley Trail.

 - No impacts to traffic at this time.
-Rolling single lane closures and detours may be needed during construction in 2025–2026.
+Rolling single lane closures and detours may be needed during construction.

-- Funding is provided from the County Road Fund and federal funds through a Metro 2022–24 Regional Flexible Fund Allocation Grant.
+- Funding is provided from the county road funds, transportation system development charges and capital federal funds through a Metro 2022–24 Regional Flexible Fund Allocation Grant and ODOT.

 Projects funded through the new Community Road Fund will increase safety, relieve congestion and maintain local roads.